Cherkasy: Under the Grand Duchy of Lithuania

-During the 15th and 16th centuries Cherkasy was one of the main centers that helped the Cossacks in the peopling of the Ukrainian south.
+During the 15th and 16th centuries Cherkasy was one of the main centres that helped the Cossacks in the peopling of the Ukrainian south.
 Citizens took part in military campaigns against Tatars and Turks, including operations led by Ivan Pidkova (died 1578).
-New Cherkasy Castle, built in 1549–52 on the place of the old one, was the center of city life.
+New Cherkasy Castle, built in 1549–52 on the place of the old one, was the centre of city life.

 Under Polish rule, Khmelnytsky Uprising

 After the Union of Lublin in 1569 Cherkasy became a part of Poland.
-Cherkasy Regiment, which was created in 1625, played a big role in history of the city.
-During the Khmelnytsky Uprising the regiment became administrative-territorial subdivision (until 1686).
-During that time Cherkasy's Regiment was one of the most powerful military units and took part in all of the battles for Bohdan Khmelnytsky army.
+The Cherkasy Regiment, which was created in 1625, played a big role in history of the city.
+The city became one of the centres of the Cossack movement.
+Citizens took part in the Khmelnytsky Uprising of 1648-1657, during which the regiment became an administrative-territorial subdivision (until 1686).
+During that time Cherkasy's Regiment was one of the most powerful military units and took part in all of the battles with Bohdan Khmelnytsky's army.
 After a successful campaign, Khmelnytsky in 1654 signed an alliance with Muscovy at Pereyaslav.
 The war ended in 1667 with the Truce of Andrusovo.
 Cherkasy remained part of Poland, but territories east of the Dnieper River including left-bank Ukraine and Zaporizhia were secured for Muscovy.